Testing¶

 tail<some hash>.ts.net -

-Export them on you terminal
+Export them in your terminal

-export TS_CLIENT_ID=<client id> export TS_CLIENT_SECRET=<client secret> export TS_DNS=tail<some hash>.ts.netNOTE: If you close terminal, you will need re-export
+export TS_CLIENT_ID=<client id> export TS_CLIENT_SECRET=<client secret> export TS_DNS=tail<some hash>.ts.netNOTE: If you close the terminal, you will need to re-export these values.

-Create a GitHub App¶
+Create a tailscale GitHub App¶

 NOTES: